All Products

 pptpsetup --create test --server [$IP] --username [$User] --password [$Password] --encrypt --start

-3. When you are prompted that 192.168.0.234 is assigned to your client, run the following command.
-You can find the ppp0 network interface controller (NIC) in the command output.
+3. When you are prompted that 192.168.0.234 is assigned to your client, run the following command to verify the connection.
+You should see the ppp0 network interface controller (NIC) in the output.
+If the output shows the ppp0 interface with an assigned IP address, the VPN connection is working correctly.

 ifconfig | grep -A 10 ppp